rockingdingo/ai_store/README.md

 Prompts (Questions) exmaples
 1. Is Tesla a Buy Stock?
 2. How has the dollar-euro conversion rate changed recently?

-Prompts (Questions)
+3. Should I buy health insurance for my mom who is above 50 years old already?
-How do I file divorce in California and I want my 3 years old son's custody Do I need a personal injury lawyer to get compensation as victims of car or truck accident?"
+4. My mom has broken her legs and is on wheels right now.
+And I am wondering if it's economic to buy additional health insurance.

 ### AI in Investment Finance
 [AI in Finance Investment](http://www.deepnlp.org/store/finance/investment) <br>